Last modify 13 April 2016.

 On the Pyuuta Mk II and the Tomy Tutor, but not the Pyuuta, GBASIC and the MONitor seem to get banked out when a cartridge is installed (in fact, the MONitor is entirely inaccessible; the user is dumped back into the menu).
 This behaviour is still being investigated and is probably controlled by the Custom Logic Array.
 On the Pyuuta, G-BASIC does not seem to be affected.

 ROM 2 has only been found in the USA Tomy Tutors, although a review I have on file suggests upgraded UK Tutors (not original Grandstand Tutors) have it also.
 Banking registers in the CPU's iospace, probably provided by the Custom Logic Array, are used to manipulate its presence and replace it with a cartridge ROM for execution when desired (but unlike the situation with GBASIC, this behaviour is transparent, and BASIC is not locked out when a cartridge is installed and not presently banked in).
-On the Pyuuta Mk II (which lacks ROM 2 despite having a BASIC option in its menu), it seems that the cartridge maps there directly (but it's not executable GPL code, so the machine inevitably crashes; see our description).
-This difference in the CLA allows the BASIC-1 cartridge to function, basically ROM 2 in an external case.
-It will not work on a Pyuuta.
+On the Pyuuta mk II (which lacks ROM 2 despite having a BASIC option in its menu), it seems that the cartridge maps there directly (but it's not executable GPL code, so the machine inevitably crashes; see our description).
+This difference in the CLA allows the Pyuuta mk II BASIC-1 cartridge to function, which is merely ROM 2 in an ordinary cartridge.
+It will not work on a Pyuuta, whose own BASIC-1 cartridge must be connected to the system bus through the I/O port.

 Custom Logic Array and the SN76489AN Digital Complex Sound